WebAssembly Binary vs WebAssembly Text: Which Should You Use?

 Convert WebAssembly Binary to WebAssembly Text →

-• Useful for debugging and learning WASM internals
+• Ideal for diffing, code review, and learning wasm internals

 Convert WebAssembly Text to WebAssembly Binary →